sreejagangapuram/Sreeja-Gangapuram/_posts/2022-08-31-changingthemeproblem.md

 <img src="{{site.baseurl}}/images/haha3.png" width="1000" height="600">

 ## The Problems
-- The menu bar went away and all of my pages became crammed on the upper left side.
+- The menu bar of my website went away and my pages on my menu disappeared.
+- A large area of my blog is taken up by the blue/green bar and my name.
-- The space between the box of a post and the end of the page is very small.
-The length of the posts is taking up the entire length of the screen.
+- The box around each individual post went away and all of the posts are listed as bullet points.
 - A change in font.